geoglorus/HistContext/README.md

 A double-click on a row will open a browser tab at the provided Link

-The gramplet considers the lifespan of the Activer Person in the People and the Relationship Category views splitbars.
+The gramplet considers the lifespan of the Active Person in the People and the Relationship Category views splitbars.
 It will use the birth and death of the active person to narrow the list to pertinent events.
 If either of the dates are missing the gramplet assumes a probable life span set in the Preferences using Gramps' "Probably Alive" calculation.

 The data for the gramplet comes from a simple CSV file using the semi-colon delimiter, which can be edited with a normal text editor.